SupernaviX/vvb/README.md

 ## Description

 Virtual Virtual Boy is an emulator for the [Virtual Boy](https://en.wikipedia.org/wiki/Virtual_Boy) 3D console.
-You can use it with [Google Cardboard](https://arvr.google.com/cardboard/) to play Virtual Boy games on an Android phone.
+You can use it with a pair of cheap [Anaglyph 3D glasses](https://en.wikipedia.org/wiki/Anaglyph_3D) or with [Google Cardboard](https://arvr.google.com/cardboard/) to play Virtual Boy games on an Android phone.

 ## Development
 Build the app: